ImagingDataCommons/highdicom/docs/generalsr.rst

 children of that Content Item. `Highdicom` has the class :class:`highdicom.sr.ContentSequence` to encapsulate this behavior.

-Using ContentSequences containing further Content Items, whose sequences may in turn contain further items, and so on, it is possible to build highly nested structures of content items in a "tree" structure.
+Using Content Sequences containing further Content Items, whose sequences may in turn contain further items, and so on, it is possible to build highly nested structures of content items in a "tree" structure.